 When an automated vehicular gate system is installed on a property in general access applications, there must be a method to allow emergency vehicles (fire, police, ambulance) access to the property without the gate hindering their entry.
 The access system must allow for entry through the vehicular gate under three different and unique situations:

-- A power failure has occurred and the convenience open system has failed (dead or low charged battery).
+3. A power failure has occurred and the power inverter or DC type gate operator has failed (dead or low charged battery).

 Situation 1 - Normal Operation